N2-Jonathon/n2_pairs_trader/docs/How_it_works.md

 # How it works:
-**[Note]**These instructions are not complete yet and I can't garauntee everything works 100% until this note says otherwise.
+**[Note]**This is a work in progress  and I can't garauntee everything works 100% until this note says otherwise, after doing unit tests for everything.
+I am also still debugging and there are still a couple more things I have to add before it's operational, but should hopefully have that sorted later today (tomorrow for you).
 ---

 ---

 This is the sequence of events that happens when you run the bot.
 I'm writing this to explain what's going on, and also to be able to properly write unit tests to ensure that it's actually working as it should.